rust-lang/rfcs/text/0000-target-tier-policy.md

   such resources to the Rust project, to the satisfaction and approval of the Rust infrastructure team.
-- Tier 1 targets must provide documentation for the Rust community for how to build and run tests for the platform, using emulation if possible, or dedicated hardware if necessary.
+- Tier 1 targets must provide documentation for the Rust community for how to build and run tests for the target, using emulation if possible, or dedicated hardware if necessary.
 - A tier 1 target may be demoted or removed if it no longer meets these requirements.
 Any proposal for demotion or removal will be communicated widely to the Rust community, both when initially proposed and before being